-Consensus was due to take place last summer.
-With the onset of COVID-19, we spoke to employers, industry groups and stakeholders and many suggested that they wanted us to focus full-time on helping the industry meet the challenges posed by the pandemic.
-The Board took the decision to postpone the Consensus process and seek a one-year 2021 Levy Order for this year’s Levy assessments at reduced Levy rates in recognition that industry needed immediate support.
-We sought views from across industry on our plans for the months ahead and submitted our Strategic Plan 2021-25 to the Department for Education (DfE), along with our proposal for the one-year 2021 Levy Order.
+Consensus was due to take place summer 2020 however with the onset of COVID-19, the Board took the decision to postpone the Consensus process and seek a one-year 2021 Levy Order for this year’s Levy assessments at reduced Levy rates in recognition that industry needed immediate support.
+The 2020 Consultation Report PDF, 1MB) shares the findings.

-In making the Levy Proposals for 2022-25, the LSC considered providing stability for employers, a fair distribution of payments, transition from the current reduced Levy and getting back to a position where industry can be best supported, without putting extra burden on Levy payers.
+In making the Levy Proposals for 2022-25, the Levy Strategy Committee (LSC) considered providing stability for employers, a fair distribution of payments, transition from the current reduced Levy and getting back to a position where industry can be best supported, without putting extra burden on Levy payers.